Home

 Do you believe that your children are exempt?
 This same web page lets you break down the data by race, gender, and parental education level.
 There is no group in any of these categories in which more than half of the U.S. high-school graduates are “proficient” in reading.

-This means that even if you a college graduate, there is still less than a 50/50 chance that your children will be proficient readers at any grade level in any typical public school.
+This means that even if you are a college graduate, there is still less than a 50/50 chance that your children will be proficient readers at any grade level in any typical public school.

 But it is probably even worse than this.
 The few who succeed probably don’t do so because of instruction they get at school.
 Lower-income children, whose only option is usually to attend public school only and who receive no other assistance, fail at rates of 80% or higher.
 So many if not most of the 37% in the general population who read well probably succeed only because their parents can afford to provide them with outside assistance.